rorsini/pseudo-translate/README.md

 ## Issues

-If you have any feature requests or bugs to report please do so here: https://github.com/rorsini/pseudo-translate/issues
+If you have any feature requests or bugs to report please add them here: https://github.com/rorsini/pseudo-translate/issues

+Thank you!